pithymaxim/teaching/Rscraps/notes/standard_error_adjustments/readme.md

 The line making `se2` will always suffice to get "robust" standard errors.
 It uses specific arguments to match [how Stata calculates them]([url](https://stats.stackexchange.com/questions/117052/replicating-statas-robust-option-in-r)) (R does something slightly different by default).

+## But I don't want a table ##

+Here's a shorter way to view our robust standard errors if you want to skip a few steps.

 ## Details: showing R code matching Stata's robust SEs ##

 In Stata: